handreassa/Data-Science/viva-real_crawler/README.md

 # Web scraping project - Viva Real - Curitiba apartment listings

-This project was built using mainly python and selenium to collect information about the apartment listing prices in Curitiba-PR-Brazil.
+This project was built to collect and analyze information about the apartment listing prices in Curitiba-PR-Brazil.
 The data was obtained from the Viva Real site and processed using Python.

 The data was collect on 20210216 and it's not intended to be exhaustive.
 Raw data also available.